elisabethschiele/modelChecking/README.md

 Apart from this, the model has to be in the JANI format.
 You can find a list of tools that support conversion to JANI in [the JANI Specification](https://jani-spec.org/) under Tool Support.
 If you are using a prism model as the source we recommend using storm within the docker container.
 A guide on how to set it up can be found on the official [storm documentation](https://www.stormchecker.org/documentation/obtain-storm/docker.html) page.
 You can then use [storm-conv](https://moves-rwth.github.io/storm-doc/d4/d0d/structstorm_1_1converter_1_1_jani_conversion_options.html) to convert the prism model to a JANI model:

     $ /storm-conv --prism /path/tp/prims/model.pm --tojani destination/path.jani --globalvars
-Unfortunately momba can not work with all JANI syntax.
+Unfortunately, momba can not work with all JANI syntax.
 If you see errors when running the algorithms with your current model please have a look at Appendix: [Adapting Models to fit Momba Requirements](#adapt-jani-models-to-fit-momba-requirements).\
 You also need to find good parameters for the algorithm to work properly.
-We recommend doing a manual grid-seach.
+We recommend doing a manual grid search.
 We provide good parameters for [our models](#our-models) in Appendix: [Our Parameters](#our-parameters)
 ### Important Functions
-#### CQI
+#### CQI()
 This function implements the Conservative Q-Improvement algorithm as proposed by Roth et.al.
 For information about how the algorithm works please refer to the [paper](https://arxiv.org/abs/1907.01180).

 The Conservative Q Improvement function has one compulsory and 8 optional parameters.
 Except for the compulsory parameter `model_path`, they are parameters that influence how the decision tree is learned.
 They have to be changed for every single model for the algorithm to work properly.
 The parameters are the following:

-parameter name   | description
+Parameter Name   | Description
 ---|---
 `model_path`    | the path to the model the algorithm is performed on `epsilon`   | determines the amount of randomness of choosing a random action or the action with the highest Q value.
 The default value is 0.5